ambrwlsn/website/src/blog/writing-a-book-in-public-switching-to-web-dev/index.md

 I asked on Mastodon [whether anyone knows a new web developer who used to do something else](https://indieweb.social/@ambrwlsn/110208988232303128).
 I am excited to chat with people!

+## August 2024

+Hello!
+I'm back!
+I've been writing.
+I have a few chapters set up.

+I'm currently grappling with a question.

+If I write this book in public, include real developer stories, and ask for review help from other developers, how do I market the finished book?

+I don't want to sell the book as if it's my accomplishment alone.
+I don't want to profit off of it alone.
+That feels greedy.

+My current idea is to put it up as a digital file via an indie seller website for around $5.
+This feels underpriced but would make it more accessible to more people and hopefully nod to all the people who supported me along the way.

 </section>